-- Camp Chewonki for Boys, which began as Split Rock Camp on Lake Champlain in 1915 and moved to Chewonki Neck in 1918, serves about 250 boys each summer in a residential program that emphasizes fun, friendship, self-knowledge, outdoor activities, and wilderness trips.
+- Camp Chewonki for Boys, which began as Split Rock Camp on Lake Champlain in 1915 and moved to Chewonki Neck in 1918, serves about 250 boys each summer in a residential program that emphasizes fun, friendship, self-knowledge, outdoor activities, and backcountry trips.

 - Chewonki Leadership Expeditions serves about 90 boys and girls each summer.
 We began offering multi-week, coed trips for teens in 1976.
-Shorter wilderness trips are integrated into Boys Camp, Girls Camp, Maine Coast Semester, Elementary School, and some Outdoor Classroom programs.
+Shorter backcountry trips are integrated into Boys Camp, Girls Camp, Maine Coast Semester, Elementary School, and some Outdoor Classroom programs.

 - Maine Coast Semester at Chewonki

 Maine Coast Semester at Chewonki is a semester-long academically rigorous residential program in Wiscasset, Maine, serving high school juniors.
 Learning takes place in classrooms, in the field, on the coast, at the farm, in the forest, and on extended wilderness trips.
 Side by side with their teachers, students explore the concepts behind human ecology, the intersection between humans and their natural, social, and built environments.